Best Security Protection for Blogs and Small Business Websites

 7. Conduct a Vulnerability Scan

 You need to maintain your website and check for weaknesses to avoid giving opportunities to cybercriminals.
 However, examining each factor manually is time-consuming and needs technical knowledge to not accidentally touch the wrong feature and compromise the website.
+It’s a good idea to sign up for vulnerability management services

 You can install a beginner-friendly vulnerability scanner like McAfee.
 You can automate it and set a schedule for daily, weekly, monthly, or quarterly scans.
 It will tell you which parts of your website are vulnerable to cyber-attacks and recommend the steps you should take to prevent them.